 Or you could go with touches of color to make your kitchen look more custom and individualized, rather than large areas.
 Maybe you paint the insides of open areas in an accent color, as we’ve done here:

 Don’t be afraid to go bold!
 Even if you paint all your cabinets in just one single color, a bold or rich tone will always make your kitchen look more custom, because it’s clearly not one of the stains or colors that builder-grade cabinets come in.
-And rich colors, when chosen well, are surprisingly timeless, as in this Alamo Heights beauty:
+And rich colors, when chosen well, are surprisingly timeless.

 Remember – Get any woodwork updates done before, and not after, you get your cabinets painted!